myuwi/bibi-cli/README.md

 ## Usage

-Simply running the command without any arguments will print the schedule of current and upcoming streams.
+Simply running the command without any arguments will print current and upcoming streams.

 ![Usage](assets/usage.png)